Updated January 2015

 Appendix 1—ECFVG policy on testing accommodations

-When to Request Test Accommodations for the BCSE—Once the ECFVG office notifies a candidate who requires accommodations that he or she is eligible for the BCSE, the candidate should download a BCSE Test Accommodation Request Form.
-The completed BCSE Accommodations Request Form must be submitted to the ECFVG office at least 60 days prior to the desired test date and immediately following the submission of the online BCSE application and testing fee of $210.00.
+When to Request Test Accommodations for the BCSE— After being notified of eligibility for the BCSE, submission of the on line application and testing fee of $210.00, the candidate may submit the completed BCSE Test Accommodation Request Form (available on line).
+The completed BCSE Accommodations Request Form must be submitted to the ECFVG office at least 60 days prior to the desired test date.
 Appropriate documentation of the disabling condition and need for accommodations must accompany the BCSE Accommodations Request Form.
-In order to facilitate processing, the ECFVG encourages applicants to provide detailed and complete responses to the request for test accommodations and accompanying documentation.
+In order to facilitate processing, the ECFVG encourages applicants to provide detailed and complete responses and accompanying documentation to the request for test accommodations.

-- Read the General Guidelines for Documenting Disabilities, Guidelines for Documenting Learning Disabilities, and Guidelines for Documenting Attention-deficit/Hyperactivity Disorder and share them with the professional who will be preparing your documentation.
+- Read the General Guidelines for Documenting Disabilities, Guidelines for Documenting Learning Disabilities, and Guidelines for Documenting Attention-deficit/Hyperactivity Disorder (hereinafter “GUIDELINES”) provided below and share them with the professional who will be preparing your documentation.
 Your treating professional must provide the necessary supporting documentation as described in these guidelines.

 - Attach documentation of the disability and your need for accommodation.

-- Compare your documentation with the information listed in the General Guidelines for Documenting Disabilities, Guidelines for Documenting Learning Disabilities, and Guidelines for Documenting Attention-deficit/Hyperactivity Disorder to ensure a complete submission.
+- Compare your documentation with the information listed in the GUIDELINES to ensure a complete submission.

 - Attach a personal statement describing your disability and its impact on your ability to function in a clinical setting and in your daily life.
 If you are currently a practicing veterinarian, also describe any current workplace accommodations.

-- Submit all documentation as outlined in the General Guidelines for Documenting Disabilities, Guidelines for Documenting Learning Disabilities, and Guidelines for Documenting Attention-deficit/Hyperactivity Disorder, including the following:
+- Submit all documentation as outlined in the GUIDELINES, including the following: